Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Derivations for the Basic Model

-Note that the only difference between the unconstrained and constrained problem is the choice of treatment design matrix.
-Given this similarity and to reduce the burden of notation, we thus present all results herein dropping the ``tilde'' notation and note that, once estimated, $\tilde{\bm{\beta}}_k$ is projected back into the original space for the reported coefficients, average marginal component effects, etc. Given Appendix~\ref{sec:app_uncertainty}'s results on approximating $\tilde{\bm{\beta}}_k$ as normal, $\bm{\beta}_k$ will have a (singular) normal distribution distribution.
+Given the similarity of the unconstrained and constrained problems and for notational simplicity, we present all results herein dropping the second ``tilde'' notation on $\tilde{\bT}_i$ and the ``tilde'' on $\bm{\beta}_k$ and note that, once estimated, $\tilde{\bm{\beta}}_k$ is projected back into the original space for the reported coefficients, average marginal component effects, etc. The results of Appendix~\ref{sec:app_uncertainty} on approximating $\tilde{\bm{\beta}}_k$ as multivariate Gaussian imply that $\bm{\beta}_k$ will have a (singular) multivariate Gaussian distribution.